tvd-dataset/tvd-dataset.github.io/reproduce/index.md

 # {{ page.title }}

-## Pre-requisite
+#### Step 0 | Get DVDs

+For obvious copyright reasons, TV series episodes cannot be freely distributed.
+Instead, we provide scripts to reproduce the corpus locally from your own legal copy of the official DVD sets.

+#### Step 1 | Download scripts

-`TVD.create` scripts are mostly wrappers around open-source command line tools -- which may be cumbersome to install.
+Reproduction scripts are mostly wrappers around open-source command line tools which may be cumbersome to install.
+Therefore, we encourage you to use the provided [Docker](http://www.docker.io) image that comes with all dependencies pre-installed. *If you would rather not use Docker, have a look at the [Dockerfile](https://github.com/tvd-dataset/tvd/blob/master/Dockerfile) for details on how to install all dependencies for Ubuntu 12.04 LTS.*
-Therefore, we provide a [Docker](http://www.docker.io) image with every dependency pre-installed (vobcopy, lsdvd, HandBrakeCLI, mencoder, vobsub2srt, avconv, sndfile-resample and tesseract).

 ```bash
 $ export TVD_SCRIPT=/path/to/tvd_script